ongr-archive/xtCommerceConnectorBundle/Resources/doc/subqueries.rst

     WHERE id = :entity_id

 This one's for some (mysterious) entities.
-Let's say we have put it in the same xml configuration file as a parameter called ``entity.subquery``
+Let's say we have put it in the same xml configuration file as a parameter called ``entity.subquery``.

 Configuring subquery services